-Each Thing Definition configured in the DPS comes with a set of predefined properties, and in addition you can define custom properties specific for your application domain.
+Each Thing Definition configured in the comes with a set of predefined properties, and in addition you can define custom properties specific for your application domain.

 Thing Definition's custom properties can be used, for example, to: